 Routine immunization can go a long way toward preventing meningitis.
 The vaccines against Hib, measles, mumps, polio, meningococcus, and pneumococcus can protect against meningitis caused by these microorganisms.

 Doctors now recommend that kids get vaccinated for meningococcal disease when they’re 11 years old, with a booster shot at age 16.
-The vaccine is called quadrivalent meningococcal vaccine, or MCV4.
 Kids who have not been vaccinated and are older than 11 also should be immunized, particularly if they’re going to college, boarding school, camp, or other settings where they’ll live in close quarters with others.

 The vaccine also might be recommended for kids between 6 weeks and 10 years old who have certain high-risk medical problems, and for people traveling to countries where meningitis is more common.